direktiv/function-builder/README.md

 Additionally to the basic http atributes (url, method, headers), the http command provides additional attribues to set.
 It provides basic authentication via the `username` and `password` atributes and if the backend uses self-signed certificates the `insecure` flag can be set.
 The `errNo200` field defines if status codes larger that 299 should be treated as errors.

 For POST and PUT request there are two ways to send data to the backend service.
-It can be either deinfed in plain-text in a `data` attribute or in base64 for binary data.
+It can be either defined in plain-text in a `data` attribute or in base64 for binary data.

 *Plain Text POST Example*
 ```yaml